barbulescualex/MaterialFields/README.md

 * shouldBeginEditing : wether it should open or not

-* didEndEditing: user closed the field by tapping on the done button
+* didEndEditing: user closed the field by tapping on the done button or keyboard came up (see Keyboard Behaviour)

 * cleared : user tapped the clear button (only if `isClearable = true`)